-Analysis | 9/11 probe leaders lend weight to calls for an independent commission to investigate Capitol attack
+Analysis | With impeachment over, 9/11 probe leaders lend weight to calls for an independent commission to investigate Capitol attack

 To be able to establish facts and a timeline, Hamilton and Kean wrote, a commission should have wide-ranging “authority, through subpoena power, to interview witnesses and review all documents, videos, communications and computer media it requires.”

-The two leaders of the 9/11 commission know from their own experience the many obstacles any future commission will face, particularly those of time and resources.
+The two leaders of the 9/11 commission know from their own experience the many obstacles any future commission would face, particularly those of time and resources.
 Both said attempting to set a deadline for completion of a report at the start of the work would be a mistake.
 “You take the time you need and if you don’t have that time available, and if they’re not going to give you the time you think is necessary, then just don’t do it,” Hamilton said.

 “We found out pretty early in our case we needed more time and that we didn’t have enough money,” Kean said.
 The two had to plead with Congress for ample resources and the time to complete their work.
 “If they had not [agreed], it would not have been the quality report it was,” he added.